johanix/dns-week-hackathon/README.md

 ### 1.e.
 Implement TSIG support between sender and receiver.

-Only senders in possession of the TSIG key are able to send error messages (i.e. the receiver should discard all messages not correctly signed).
+Only senders in possession of a TSIG key known to the receiver are able to send error messages that are accepted (i.e. the receiver should discard all messages not correctly signed).

 ## 2. Refresh the TDNS KeyState EDNS(0) option.